Academic Advising and Course Selection

 The goal of the academic advising program at Middlebury is to ensure that effective academic advising is available - and is taken advantage of by all students.
 Effective advising can be the result of a close relationship between students and their official faculty advisers, or of a combination of official advising and informal advising from a variety of mentors who share their expertise because of their interest in students' success at Middlebury.
 There are many intentional redundancies in our system: faculty members, deans and other student affairs professionals, Residential Life staff members, and peer advisers all provide academic advising.
 We hope both the formal and informal advising systems work on behalf of our students and add up to a supportive environment – that is to say, good advising.

 All first year students are advised by the instructor in their first-year seminar, a course selected the summer before their enrollment.
-The majority of professors in those classes, which have a maximum of fifteen students, are senior members of the faculty.
-No faculty members in their first-year at Middlebury teach in the first-year seminar program.
-This arrangement, in place now for well over a decade, ensures frequency of contact between adviser and advisee and has served Middlebury students well, a vast improvement over any previous approach.
+The majority of professors in those classes, which have a maximum of fifteen students, are faculty with several years of experience at Middlebury, and many are senior faculty.
+This arrangement, in place now for well over a decade, ensures frequency of contact between adviser and advisee and has served Middlebury students well--a vast improvement over any previous approach.

 Here are some frequently asked questions about advising and course selection.